hankbao/libreboot/www/index.md

 user and, more importantly, the collective that is the *community*.
 Non-free software (e.g. Windows, MacOS or proprietary BIOS/UEFI) is under the exclusive control of its owners, not users!
-With freedom-respecting software, the users can at any time study the source code and even become developers.
-Other ways (for example) to contribute could be by hiring for development (free software enables the right to hire *absolutely anyone*), or contribute in a number of other ways (e.g. writing documentation or providing user support) which gives the developers more time to focus on code.
-We believe deeply in software freedom!
+With freedom-respecting software, the users can at any time study the source code, and even become developers themselves!
+Want to help the cause?
+Some ways you can contribute might be to write documentation, provide user support, or test others' contributions.
+Need more ideas on how you can help with the project?
+See [the git page](git.md).
+If you would like a specific feature developed but you are not technically inclined, you can hire anybody you would like to do the work for you.
+With free software, you are essentially the owner of your own copy which is why it's free (as in freedom).

 Many people use [non-free](https://www.gnu.org/philosophy/proprietary.html) proprietary boot firmware, even if they use GNU+Linux.
 Non-free BIOS/UEFI